glazou/story-map-journal-generator/README.md

 }
 ```

-**Section with a webpage in the Main Stage and an image in the panel**
+**Section with a web page in the Main Stage and an image in the panel**
  ```
 {
 	"title": "<p>Third section</p>",